molgenis/capice/README.md

 - Training a new model failed with an error in `joblib.externals.loky.process_executor.RemoteTraceback` with `ValueError: unknown format is not supported`.
 Why?

 This could possibly originate from a low sample size during the cross validation in RandomSearchCV.
-Please [contact](https://github.com/molgenis/capice/issues) us for further help.
+Please [contact us](https://github.com/molgenis/capice/issues) for further help.

 - I'm on Windows and installing XGBoost fails with the PIP error `“No files/directories in C:\path\to\xgboost\pip-egg-info (from PKG-INFO)”`.
 Am I doing something wrong?

 Unfortunatly, XGBoost does not cooperate well with Windows.
 You might want to try to install [Setuptools](https://pypi.org/project/setuptools/) before you attempt to install the dependencies.
 If that does not work either, we suggest you use either a Unix style virtual machine or, if you are using Windows 10, the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is also available in the Windows Store for free, which is guaranteed to work.

+- I'm getting a `AttributeError: Can't get attribute 'XGBoostLabelEncoder' on <module 'xgboost.compat' from 'capice/venv/lib/python(version)/site-packages/xgboost/compat.py'>` when loading in the model, what is going wrong?

+CAPICE has been further developed on Python3.8, where installing xgboost 0.72.1 was unavailable other than forcing it.
+For this, XGBoost 1.1.1 was used.
+Due to this, another model file was created, which means that there is overlap between the model files.
+A solution for this is to set the
+`usable=True` to `usable=False` within `capice_v(version).py` `super.__init__()` function.